fedir/ghstat/ratings.md

 * The most popular project is `yesodweb/yesod`
 * The newest project is `myfreeweb/magicbane`
 * The project with more commits is `yesodweb/yesod`
+* The project with biggest average contribution period is `yesodweb/yesod`
 * The project with more tags is `yesodweb/yesod`
 * The project made by most notable top contributors is `yesodweb/yesod`
 * The project with best errors resolving rate is `snapframework/snap-core`